 14. When may the investor exit the investment?

-The anticipated duration of each SFM Global limited partnership is dependent upon invested funds.
+The anticipated duration of each SFM PARTNERSHIP LLC limited partnerships and limited liability companies (LLCs) is dependent upon invested funds.
 Typically our EB-5 investment loans are 7 (seven) years.
 However, depending on the operations of the Partnership, it could be shorter or longer.
 The actual partnership agreement is 10 (ten) years with options to terminate early when all investments are complete.
-SFM Global investments are loan based versus equity based.
+SFM PARTNERSHIP LLC investments are loan based versus equity based.
 By this we mean there is nothing that has to be sold by the Limited Partners in order to exit the partnership.
 We believe this structure provides a greater assurance when determining the point at which the limited partners should be able to exit the investment.
 Remember, in an equity based investment all of the EB-5 investors will be exiting the investment at or about the same time.
 This mass exodus can dramatically affect not only the ability to sell the equity interest be it ownership in a hotel, resort, farm, commercial building etc., but also the value of the equity shares because all of the limited partners will be selling an identical ownership interest at or about the same time.
 A loan based investment avoids these pitfalls because there is nothing to sell in order to exit the partnership.
 Once all the EB-5 loan based investments are repaid and the investors vote to liquidate the partnership, the respective capital accounts and shared retained earnings and capital gain will be distributed to each limited partner and the partnership will be terminated.

 15. Ways in which a foreign national investor may meet the EB-5 requirements?